chun-yuan/Brain-MRI-Axial-T1-Image-SRCNN-/README.md

 3. Third, after you test the image which you want by the trained model.
 You can see your SRCNN image in "sample ---> my SRCNN.png file".
 4. Finally, you can caculate the PSNR performance by the .m file "cabips.m".

-# image size and label size setting
+# Image size and label size setting
 Initial, we separate 255x255 pixel image into N 33x33 pixel sub-image.
 After convolution caculate, 21x21 piel sub-image will stack back to 252x252 SRCNN image.

 # Testing data